 - 1 tbsp.
 Olive Oil

 Preheat oven at 375°F (190°C).

 Add 1 teaspoon of Coarse salt and 1 tablespoon of Malaysian seasoning; mix, trying not to crumble cauliflower.

 Add lemon juice and drizzle oil, then toss it to coat each piece.

 Transfer it into Roasting pan, or baking pan lined with parchment paper/mat etc. Try to keep it in a single layer, meaning separate pieces so they have a little space in between.

-- Roast for 30 minutes, then open the oven and simply shake the baking pan and turn cauliflower around.
+Roast for 20-30 minutes, then open the oven and simply shake the baking pan and turn cauliflower around.

 The taste is a little crunchy on the outside, and soft on the inside.
 If there is moisture, place it on the kitchen paper towel to absorb any extra moisture.

 This could be served as a side dish.
 Pair it with rice, chicken or fish.
 You can make a soup with roasted cauliflower.